-Fresh marsh continued to be the most affected by nutria herbivory (89% of damaged acres) followed by brackish marsh (11% of damaged acres).
-The typical vegetation impacted in fresh marsh was Eleocharis spp., Hydrocotyle spp, and Bidens laevis and the predominant vegetation impacted in brackish marsh was Spartina patens.
+All observed sites damaged by nutria herbivory were located in fresh water marsh.
+The typical vegetation impacted in fresh marsh was Eleocharis spp., Hydrocotyle spp, and Bidens laevis.

 Nutria Relative Abundance Rating

 A nutria relative abundance rating (NRAR) was used to quantify the abundance of nutria at each site.
 Categories include: (0) no nutria sign visible, (1) nutria sign visible, (2) abundant feeding sign, and (3) heavy feeding sign; sites converted to open water are not given a NRAR (Figure 11.)